kerski/pbi-dataops-dataflows-polling-method/README.md

     ![Example of successful install](./Documentation/Images/success-install.png)

+## Notes on Microsoft-Hosted agents
+Note:  For those working with Microsoft Hosted Agents under the free offering, you need to be careful how often you run the installed pipeline as [you may hit the cap](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#capabilities-and-limitations).

 ## Next Steps

 Now that installation steps are completed, please review and share the instructions for [Cloning the Project](./Documentation/clone-project.md)